-- May control anxiety and panic issues: A few pieces of research suggest that chamomile oil may have anti-depressant and anxiolytic (anti-anxiety) effects that can help provide anxiety relief (4) (5).
+- May control anxiety and panic issues: A few pieces of research suggest that chamomile oil may have antidepressant and anxiolytic (anti-anxiety) effects that can help provide anxiety relief (4) (5).

 - May boost immunity: Some herbalists claim that chamomile tea can boost immunity and help fight infections associated with cold.
 However, clinical studies to validate this claim are insufficient (4).

 - May improve digestive health: Chamomile has been used traditionally to treat gastrointestinal issues, such as indigestion, gas, flatulence, diarrhea, nausea, and vomiting.

 - May enhance overall health: Research studies indicate the anti-diabetic and cardioprotectiveiXA substance that helps protect coronary arteries and the heart from an injury effects of chamomile tea (6) (7) (8).
 Bioactive compounds, like apigenin, quercetin, patuletin, luteolin, etc., have anti-inflammatory and antioxidant effects responsible for these benefits (9).
 Apart from these, flavonoids, like those found in chamomile tea, may help manage other conditions, such as osteoporosisiXA medical condition that makes bones brittle and weak (4) (10).

 Consult your healthcare provider regarding the use of chamomile tea with a well-balanced breastfeeding diet to reap its health benefits.

 How To Select Chamomile Tea?

 Supposed healthy beverages are found aplenty in every food market.
-However, if you consume chamomile tea, ensure you buy a good quality variety, and store it correctly.
+However, if you consume chamomile tea, ensure you buy a good quality variety and store it correctly.

 - Buy tea manufactured by a reliable brand and sold at a trustworthy store.
 It ensures that you get unadulterated chamomile tea processed with hygiene standards.
 Go for brands that are USDA-certified organic.

 - Prefer tea bags to loose tea to avoid contamination.
 Loose chamomile tea sold in herbal stores may have contaminants, like spores, that may trigger allergic reactions.
 Teabags may minimize the risk of contamination.
 If you like loose tea, then choose a factory-sealed pack.

 - Check the ingredient list for added ingredients.
 Several over-the-counter herbal teas contain more than one herb and other added ingredients (11).
-For instance, some common additives you may find in chamomile tea are star anise, buckhorn bark, comfrey, and senna.
+For instance, some common additives you may find in chamomile tea are star anise, buckthorn bark, comfrey, and senna.

 Store the tea bag or loose tea in an airtight container away from direct sunlight.